learn-co-curriculum/phase-3-hashketball/README.md

 return certain information about the teams and players.
 Each method will operate on the game hash by calling the `game_hash` method that returns the `game_hash`.
-In other words, since our `game_hash` method returns our hash, you can think of the `game_hash` like a variable that points to our hash and operate on it just as you would with hashes in previous lessons.
+In other words, since our `game_hash` method returns our hash, you can think of the `game_hash` like a variable that points to our hash and operates on it just as you would with hashes in previous lessons.

 For example, let's say we want to build a method, `home_team_name`, that returns